momivand-ai/rock-paper-scissors-CNN/README.md

 # rock-paper-scissors-CNN
-A Convolutional Neural Network (CNN) to classify Rock-Paper-Scissors images using TensorFlow and Keras.

-# Rock-Paper-Scissors CNN Classifier

 A Convolutional Network (CNN) built with TensorFlow and Keras to classify Rock-Paper-Scissors images.
 This project demonstrates end-to-end image processing, from Exploratory Data Analysis (EDA) to model training.